 A standard definition would state that good and effective parenting occurs when a parent is able to create for their child: stability in the home, nurturing, role modeling that is positive as we’ll as active in their child’s life.
 Moral and spiritual support and guidance are given.
 There are set limits and consequences to help guide the development of the child.

 There are however four primary parenting styles that families fall into.

 This is where there are harsh and strict rules, you’re not told why you should or should not do something.
 The phrase “because I said so” is commonly used in this family system.
 High demands are placed on the children with no focus being placed on the consideration of their emotions or feelings.
 Children from this type of family system often show passive aggressive behavior due to inability to show emotion, have increased stress and feel pushed and driven.

-As you can see there are various types of parenting styles and not all are healthy.
+As you can see there are various types of constructive parenting styles and not all are healthy.
 First understanding what motivates or drives certain behaviors as it relates to parenting is key.

 This is where counseling is hugely beneficial at helping effective parenting.
 I like to look at multi-generations and how parenting messages pass down to the adults.
 I seek to understand how the children are picking up on them.
 Change can happen quickly.
 You’ll see increased communication, follow through, acceptance of rules, and an overall happy and balanced family.